erincones/cowsayjs/README.md

 ## Usage

-You can use as cli commands or a dependency of your back-end or front-end projects.
+You can use it as cli commands or a dependency of your back-end or front-end projects.